r6t/nixos-r6t/README.md

 [Flake](https://www.youtube.com/watch?v=JCeYq72Sko0) for managing personal [NixOS](https://nixos.org/) systems 💻

 #### Use:
-Build the Nix flake and switch into the generated host-specific config:
+I typically generate NixOS and home-manager config in the same step, and then upgrade into the latest with:
 `nixos-rebuild switch --flake .#hostname`

 #### Structure: